 Museum rarities include the dental plumper that gave Marlon Brando jowls in "The Godfather" films, for which he won a Best Actor Oscar -- though his makeup team was not even nominated.

-Having undergone an expansion 23 years after its 1988 opening, the refreshed museum has an active Education Center that can host 50,000 school children annually and features a café and landscaped courtyard.
+Having undergone a recent expansion after its 1988 opening, the refreshed museum has an active Education Center that can host 50,000 school children annually and features a café and landscaped courtyard.
 It screens 500 movies, everything from world cinema to Oscar nominees, each year.

 Museo Nazionale del Cinema, Torino, Italy